JimMcL/trajr-paper/README.md

 This project contains all data and R code used to generate figures and perform calculations used in the paper "Trajr: an R package for statistical characterisation of animal trajectories" which describes the `trajr` R package.
 To regenerate all figures and reports, run `source("R/generate-figures-reports.R")`.
 Figures are generated in the `figure` directory, and text reports in the `reports` directory.

-To reproduce the clearwing moth examples, TODO
+To reproduce the clearwing moth example and generate figure 4, it is first necessary to download the moth, bee and wasp trajectory files which are accessable at (TODO link).

 ## R files

 * `R/generate-figures-reports.R` code which generates all figures and text files.
-Calls functions in `R/whale-analysis.R` as required.
+Calls functions in `R/whale-analysis.R` and `R/clearwing-analysis.R` as required.

-* `R/whale-analysis.R` sample analysis for whale trajectories.
+* `R/whale-analysis.R` defines functions which implement the sample analysis for whale trajectories.

+* `R/clearwing-analysis.R` defines functions which implement the sample analysis for clearwing moth locomotor mimicry.

 ## Environment